Mutual incidence matrix of two balanced incomplete block designs: Introduction

+The mutual incidence matrix $M=M(D_1,D_2)$ not being a square matrix in general, we consider symmetric matrices $MM^T$ and $M^TM$.
+The paper is devoted to the study of these matrices: we find all their eigenvalues and eigenspaces in terms of the parameters of the two block designs, see Theorem \ref{thm}.
+In particular, using properties of block designs, we construct two sets of vectors $\Z_{D_1}(x,y)$ and $\Z_{D_2}(x,y)$ for $x,y\in V$, see \eqref{Z1} and \eqref{Z1_comp}.
+We show that the vectors $\Z_{D_1}(x,y)$ are eigenvectors of the matrix $MM^T$ and vectors $\Z_{D_2}(x,y)$ are eigenvectors of $M^TM$ and find the corresponding eigenvalues in terms of the parameters of the two block designs $D_1$ and $D_2$.
+Note that these results apply to matrices $MM^T$ and $M^TM$ with $M$ being a mutual incidence matrix of two block designs constructed on the same set $V$ without assuming any particular ordering of the blocks of the two block designs.

+For the incidence matrix $M=M(\D, D)$ of a block design $D$ built on the set $V$, the symmetric matrix $MM^T$ has a simple structure and is of rank $v.$ Due to this simple structure of $MM^T$, its eigenvalues and the corresponding eigenvectors are easily obtained \cite[\S VII.7]{handbook}.
+On the other hand, the structure of the other symmetric matrix $M^TM$ obtained from $M$ is not as simple.
+While the two matrices, $MM^T$ and $M^TM$ have the same nonzero eigenvalues, finding the corresponding eigenvectors of $M^TM$ is not straightforward and, to our knowledge, has not been addressed.
+We obtain them in the present work, see Corollary \ref{corollary}.

+Given the importance of the incidence matrix of a block design in studying designs, one may expect that mutual incidence matrices may also be used to understand properties of block designs.
+The outlined results of the paper are quite general, that is they apply to any two block designs built on the same set.
+The fact that one can obtain such a general result is our main motivation for introducing the mutual incidence matrix as it points to the fact that such matrices might be of particular interest and merit further study.

+The incidence matrix is closely related to the incidence graph of a block design, see for example, \cite{crn,nato, ma, domination, igraph} and references therein for definitions and related results.
+This, in particular, allows to apply results and terminology from graph theory to the theory of block designs.
 While entries of the incidence matrix for any block design are equal to $0$ and $1$, the entries of the mutual incidence matrix can be any non-negative integers.
 Thus it corresponds to a multigraph, the {\it mutual incidence graph} of two block designs, that is a graph having multiple edges.

-The mutual incidence matrix $M$ not being a square matrix in general, we consider symmetric matrices $MM^T$ and $M^TM$.
-The paper is devoted to the study of these matrices: we find all their eigenvalues and eigenspaces in terms of the parameters of the two block designs, see Theorem \ref{thm}.